 Strap-on and pull-over armour

-There is also a further enhanced range of protection available, consisting of knee guards and sliders for more specialised track/adventure/MotoCross riders.
+A further enhanced range of protection is also available, consisting of knee guards and sliders for more specialised track/adventure/MotoCross riders.

 Other Considerations